 Information collected from third parties

 We may collect information about you from another person or organisation.
-For example, other individuals on your policy, your hospital or a health provider, providers contracted to provide services on our behalf and brokers and comparators (such as iSelect).
+For example, other individuals on your policy, your hospital or a health provider, and providers contracted to provide services on our behalf.

 Who can access personal information?